st3w4r/openai-partial-stream/README.md

 # Modes

-Choose from one of the following modes based on your needs:
+Select a mode from the list below that best suits your requirements:

 1. **NoStream**
 2. **StreamObject**